-Our drug candidates and the related companion diagnostics, including the companion diagnostic that we are developing with Ventana for BLU-554 in order to identify HCC patients with aberrantly active FGFR4 signaling as indicated by FGF19 overexpression, and the activities associated with their development and commercialization, including their design, testing, manufacture, safety, efficacy, recordkeeping, labeling, storage, approval, advertising, promotion, sale, distribution, import and export are subject to comprehensive regulation by the FDA and other regulatory agencies in the United States and by comparable authorities in other countries.
+Our drug candidates and the related companion diagnostics, including the companion diagnostic that we are developing with Ventana for BLU-554 in order to identify HCC patients with aberrantly active FGFR4 signaling as indicated by FGF19 overexpression and the companion diagnostic that we are developing with Qiagen for BLU-285 in order to identify GIST patients with the PDGFR $\alpha$ D842V mutation, and the activities associated with their development and commercialization, including their design, testing, manufacture, safety, efficacy, recordkeeping, labeling, storage, approval, advertising, promotion, sale, distribution, import and export are subject to comprehensive regulation by the FDA and other regulatory agencies in the United States and by comparable authorities in other countries.
 Before we can commercialize any of our drug candidates, we must obtain marketing approval.
-We may also need marketing approval for the related companion diagnostics, including the companion diagnostic for BLU-554 that we are developing with Ventana.
-We have not received approval to market any of our drug candidates or related companion diagnostics from regulatory authorities in any jurisdiction and it is possible that none of our drug candidates or any drug candidates or related companion diagnostics we may seek to develop in the future will ever obtain regulatory approval.
+We may also need marketing approval for the related companion diagnostics, including the companion diagnostic for BLU-285 that we are developing with Ventana or the companion diagnostic for BLU-285 that we are developing with Ventana or the companion diagnostic for BLU-285 that we are developing with Ventana or the companion diagnostic for BLU-385 that we are developing with Ventana or the companion diagnostic for BLU-385 that we are developing with Ventana or the companion diagnostic for BLU-385 that we are developing with Ventana or the companion diagnostic for BLU-385 that we are developing with Ventana or the companion diagnostics or related companion diagnostics we may seek to develop in the future will ever obtain regulatory approval.
 We have only limited experience in filing and supporting the applications necessary to gain regulatory approvals and expect to rely on third-party CROs and/or regulatory consultants to assist us in this process.
-Securing regulatory approval requires the submission of extensive pre-clinical and clinical data and supporting information to the various regulatory approval also requires the submission of information about the drug candidate's safety and efficacy.
-Securing regulatory approval also requires the submission of information about the drug candidate's may not be effective, may be only moderately effective or may prove to have undesirable or unintended side effects, toxicities or other characteristics that may preclude our obtaining marketing approval or prevent or limit commercial use.
+Securing regulatory approval requires the submission of extensive pre-clinical and clinical data and supporting information to the various regulatory authorities for each therapeutic indication to

 The process of obtaining regulatory approvals, both in the United States and abroad, is expensive, may take many years if additional clinical trials are required, if approval is obtained at all, and can vary substantially based upon a variety of factors, including the type, complexity and novelty of the drug candidates involved.
 Changes in marketing approval policies during the development period, changes in or the enactment of additional statutes or regulations, or changes in regulatory review for each submitted NDA for a drug candidate, Pre-Market Approval, or PMA, application for a companion diagnostic or equivalent application types, may cause delays in the approval or rejection of an application.
-The FDA and comparable authorities in other countries have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional pre-clinical, clinical or other studies.
+The FDA and comparable authorities in other countries have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other studies.
 Our drug candidates could be delayed in receiving, or fail to receive, regulatory approval for many reasons, including the following: